 |Popular Domain Registrars||.com||.co.uk||.org||.net|

 Initial Registration Prices Per Year

-Note that the prices above are introductory and do not come with extra features.
+Note that the prices above are introductory and do not have extra features.
 The prices increase after the first year.
 Some domain name registrars offer free domain name registration if you purchase any of their hosting plans.
 TLDs are just one element that influences the price of domain names.

-There are extra features that can bump up the price from £10 to £20.
+Extra features can bump up the price from £10 to £20.
 These include:

 Auto-renewal is a life-saving feature for many domain name owners.

 Domain names are registered for a specified period – between one to ten years.
-At the end of the registration period, your registration expires, and someone can register your domain name as theirs.
+Your registration expires at the end of the registration period, and someone can register your domain name as theirs.

 Simply put in your card details, and the system renews your registration (as long as your card works).
 The auto-renewal feature is free.
 The issue is you might not want to renew your registration.
 Many domain name registrars turn on auto-renewal by default.